Lower Eyelid Surgery

 Another alternative is what is known by surgeons as a biplanar lower eyelid surgery.
 This can be very helpful for addressing lower eyelid festoons at the time of the lower transconjunctival blepharoplasty.
 The approach here is to use the transconjunctival arcus marginalis surgery behind the eyelid to deal with herniated orbital fat and improve the lower eyelid hollow.
 An anterior, infraciliary incision is made just through the skin leaving the underlying muscle intact.
 A limited vertical midface lift procedure can be performed through this.
 Skill, experience, and wisdom are needed to get the best possible result with the lowest risk of potential complications.

 Combining transconjunctival lower blepharoplasty with a chemical peel is an excellent option for many individuals.
-Dr. Steinsapir is a master chemical peeler and he can design and tailor a chemical peel that will be right for you.
+Dr. Steinsapir is a master of chemical peel and he can design and tailor a chemical peel that will be right for you.
 This can be performed at the time of your lower eyelid surgery.

 Upper and Lower Eyelid Surgery.

 Also known as a quadrilateral or four (4) eyelid blepharoplasty.
-For the right individual, it is common to have surgery performed on all four (4) eyelids.
+For the right individual, it is common to have surgery performed on all four (4) eyelids, lower eyelid and upper eyelid surgery.
 The key is getting appropriate surgery.
 At the time of your personal consultation, Dr. Steinsapir will carefully assess you and honestly share his opinion regarding what he feels are the best options for you.
+Lower

 Under Eye Fillers – An Alternative to Lower Eyelid Surgery.

-For many people a properly performed under eye hyaluronic acid filler service is an excellent and viable alternative to having lower eyelid surgery.
-Many who choose this route simply do not have seven (7) days for down time in their schedule to have eyelid surgery.
+For many people, a properly performed under eye hyaluronic acid filler service is an excellent and viable alternative to having lower blepharoplasty.
+Many who choose this route simply do not have seven (7) days for downtime in their schedule to have eyelid surgery.
 Dr. Steinsapir will discuss with you if his under eye filler service is an appropriate alternative to lower eyelid surgery for you.

 Lower Eyelid Surgery After Under Eye Fillers.

-Some surgeons advertise performing lower eyelid surgery to correct issues with under eye fillers.
-Dr. Steinsapir believes that there can be a good reason for taking this approach when a permament filler has been used and has caused a problem.
+Some surgeons advertise performing lower blepharoplasty surgery to correct issues with under eye fillers.
+Dr. Steinsapir believes that there can be a good reason for taking this approach when a permanent filler has been used and has caused a problem.
 However, most individuals who consult Dr. Steinsapir for a second opinion are simply overfilled with hyaluronic acid filler.
 While surgery is an option, many individuals with these issues do best to have their old filler removed and carefully replaced with a more artful filler service postponing the need for surgery.
-After all, why have a surgery if you don’t need one?
+After all, why have surgery if you don’t need one?
+One of the best non-surgical eyelid filler procedures we offer is Restylane: Dark circles treatment.

 Where Will Your Surgery Be Performed?